-DANIEL LE GRANGE is a UCSF Benioff Professor in Children's Health in the Department of Psychiatry and Behavioral Sciences at UCSF where he also is the Director of the Eating Disorders Program.
-Director.
-Dr. Le Grange also is Emeritus Professor of Psychiatry and Behavioral Neuroscience at The University of Chicago.
-Dr. Le Grange received his doctoral education at the Institute of Psychiatry, the University of London, and completed postdoctoral training at the University of London and at Stanford University School of Medicine, CA. Dr. Le Grange's research interests focus primarily on treatment trials for adolescents with eating disorders.
-He has authored or co-authored more than 600 manuscripts, books, book chapters, and abstracts, and more than 200 presentations for national and international scientific meetings.
-Dr. Le Grange is a Fellow of the Academy for Eating Disorders, a Member of the Eating Disorders Research Society, Associate Editor for the Journal of Eating Disorders and European Eating Disorders Review, past Associate Editor of BMC Psychiatry, and serves on the Editorial Boards of Eating Behaviours and the International Journal of Eating Disorders.
-Over the past two decades, Dr. Le Grange's research has been supported by the NIH, the National Health and Medical Research Council of Australia (NHMRC), as well as private foundation funding.
-He has been a Principal Investigator on several NIMH- and NHMRC funded treatment studies in the United States, and Australia, where he most recently completed a 6-year treatment study funded by the Baker Foundation in the Department of Pediatrics at the University of Melbourne, Australia.
-Currently, Dr. Le Grange is conducting two effectiveness studies for adolescents with eating disorders, Site PI on two NIMH-funded multi-site treatment studies, and a telehealth study in Australia.
-He was the 2013- 2014 recipient of the Presidential Chair Award at UCSF, the 2014 recipient of the Academy for Eating Disorders Leadership in Research Award, and the 2017 recipient of the Eating Disorder Recovery Support Hall of Fame Award for Research.
+DANIEL LE GRANGE holds a Distinguished Professorship at the University of California, San Francisco, where he is a Benioff UCSF Professor in Children's Health and Director of the Eating Disorders Program in the Department of Psychiatry and Behavioral Sciences, UCSF Weill Institute for Neurosciences, as well as the Department of Pediatrics.
+Dr. Le Grange also is Emeritus Professor of Psychiatry and Behavioral Neuroscience at The University of Chicago, and Berlin Institute of Health Stiftung Charité Visiting Professor at the Klinik für Psychiatrie, Psychosomatik und Psychotherapie des Kindes- und Jugendalters, Universitätsmedizin at the Charité in Berlin.
+Dr. Le Grange received his doctoral education at the Institute of Psychiatry and the Maudsley Hospital, the University of London, and completed postdoctoral work at the University of London and the Maudsley Hospital, and a postdoctoral fellowship at Stanford University School of Medicine, California.
+Dr. Le Grange's research interests focuses primarily on treatment development through randomized controlled trials for adolescents with eating disorders.
+He has authored or co-authored more than 625 manuscripts, books, book chapters, and abstracts, and presented his work at more than 200 national and international scientific meetings.
+His focused scholarship has been translated into Chinese, Dutch, Greek, Italian, Japanese, Korean, Polish, Portuguese, Spanish, and Russian.
+In recognition of his achievements, Dr. Le Grange was elected a Fellow of the Academy for Eating Disorders in 2002.
+He also is a Member of the Eating Disorders Research Society, Associate Editor for the Journal of Eating Disorders and the European Eating Disorders Review, and past Associate Editor for BMC Psychiatry.
+He currently serves as an Editorial Board Member for Eating Behaviors and the The Italian Journal of Eating Disorders and Obesity and is a past Editorial Board Member for the International Journal of Eating Disorders.
+He is a well-known figure on the international lecture circuit and has on numerous occasions presented his work across North America, Europe, Australia, Middle East, Southeast Asia, and South Africa.
+Over the past 20+ years, Dr. Le Grange has been Principal Investigator on numerous randomized clinical trials funded by the National Institute of Mental Health (United States), the

+National Health and Medical Research Council (Australia), as well as private foundations in the United States and Australia.
+Dr. Le Grange is the recipient of the 2013 UCSF Presidential Chair Award, the 2014 Academy for Eating Disorders Leadership in Research Award, the 2017 Eating Disorder Recovery Support Hall of Fame Award for Research, and the 2022 Hilde Bruch Lecture Award, University of Tübingen, Germany.